Rodrigo da Câmara: Donatário

 At that time rumours began to appear that the Count was bisexual, this after being caught in flagranti delicto with a nun in the cell of the local convent.
 Yet, the rumours persisted and stories spread of his homosexual dalliances with his pages and footmen.
-Denounced by the Cortes in Madrid, he departed for this city, where at great cost he was exonerated.
+Denounced by the Cortes in Madrid, he departed for the city, where at great cost he was exonerated.
 Still, owing to the scandal he remained there for some time, until he was ordered to return to São Miguel in 1639, by regal authority.
 Yet, on his arrival the scandalous commentaries continued, with rumours of sodomy and dalliances with nuns.

 The Count was in São Miguel at the time of the beginning of the Portuguese Restoration War, receiving the notice of the acclamation of John IV of Portugal in the middle of January 1641 from Francisco de Ornelas.
 In a dubious position, he only accepted the new King when John was secure in his position, and even so, only after the Fortress of São João Baptista had fallen.
 Then, following a royal letter on 6 April 1641, that was personally written to him, he accepted and ordered the acclamation of the new King.
 Assured that he would be received at Corte, he parted for Lisbon in August 1642.
 On his arrival he lived at Corte, and was given the task of provisioner for the Santa Casa da Misericórdia of Lisbon in 1644.

 In 1646 he commanded a company of men in the Alentejo, during the Restoration War.